-Two hardware architectures are supported:
+The following hardware architectures are supported:

-- The x86_64 architecture, which is designed for AMD and Intel 64-bit computers. - The s390x architecture, also known as "System z", "zSystems", or "z/Architecture", which is a mainframe architecture developed and supported by IBM.
+- The x86_64 architecture, which is designed for AMD and Intel 64-bit computers. - The s390x architecture, also known as "System z", "zSystems", or "z/Architecture", which is a mainframe architecture developed and supported by IBM. - The ARM64 architecture, also known as the AArch64 architecture, which can run on the Amazon Graviton processors.